Westfield Arts College SEN Information Report (updated December 2018)

 Westfield is a maintained day special school for children aged 4-19 years.
 Children are provided with an appropriately paced and differentiated curriculum.
 Admissions to the school are described in the admissions policies on the website.

-In Westfield Arts College the pupil’s identified needs are either moderate or complex in the area of cognition and learning as described in the SEN Code of Practice.
-Pupils may also have associated needs in the areas of emotional/social and communication and interaction (autistic spectrum disorder and/or speech and language difficulties).
+At Westfield Arts College the pupil’s identified needs are either moderate or complex in the area of cognition and learning as described in the SEN Code of Practice.
+Pupils may also have associated needs in the areas of emotional/social and communication and interaction (autistic spectrum condition and/or speech and language difficulties).
 In addition pupils may have sensory or physical difficulties.

 More detail on our commitment to high quality educational provision for all our children is detailed in our Teaching and Learning Policy.